civol/HDLRuby/README.md

 #### Shadowed signals and instances

-It is possible in HDLRuby to declare a signal or an instance whose name is identical to one used in one of the included systems.
+It is possible in HDLRuby to declare a signal or an instance whose name is identical to the one used in one of the included systems.
 In such a case, the corresponding construct of the included system is still present, but it is not directly accessible even if exported, they are said to be shadowed.

-In order to access to the shadowed signals or instances, a system must be reinterpreted as the relevant parent system using the `as` operator as follows: `as(system)`.
+To access the shadowed signals or instances, a system must be reinterpreted as the relevant parent system using the `as` operator as follows: `as(system)`.

-For example, in the following code signal `db` of system `dff_db` is shadowed by signal `db` of system `dff_shadow`, but it is accessed using the `as` operator.
+For example, in the following code signal, `db` of system `dff_db` is shadowed by signal `db` of system `dff_shadow`, but it is accessed using the `as` operator.

 ```ruby
 system :dff_db do